Engoo Blog Language Tips

-- Jesse was excited to begin her new job on a good note, so she brought doughnuts for all of her co-workers.
+Jesse wanted to start her new job on a good note, so she brought doughnuts for her co-workers.

-- The meeting ended on a bad note when both sides became frustrated with the failed negotiations.
+The meeting ended on a bad note when the negotiations failed.

 March to the beat of one’s own drum

-Some people do things differently than others, and are very comfortable being unique.
-Their uniqueness may come from their attitude, their fashion or maybe their hobbies.
-We can describe people like this as "marching to the beat of their own drum" — not someone else's drum!
+Some people choose to do things differently than others.
+Their uniqueness may come from their attitude, their fashion or their way of thinking.

 Sing a different tune

-"Tune" is a casual term for a song.
-This expression is used when someone changes their mind, as if they are switching from one song to a different one.
-It's often used sarcastically.
+This expression is used when someone changes their mind about something — as if they're switching from one song (or tune) to a different one.

-Musicians often struggle to play a song they have never played before.
-Similarly, when trying a new activity, you may not understand how to do it properly at first.
+Musicians often struggle to play a song they've never played before.
+In a similar way, when trying a new activity, you may not understand how to do it correctly at first.

 Music to one’s ears